Ithaca College Solar Project Frequently Asked Questions (FAQ)

 8. What are some of Ithaca College’s key sustainability achievements?

-Ithaca College is one of only 52 institutions to receive a Gold STARS (Sustainability Tracking, Assessment & Rating System) ranking from the Association for the Advancement of Sustainability in Higher Education, and for six straight years it has been named in the Princeton Review’s list of top “green” colleges.
+Ithaca College is a charter member of the Association for the Advancement of Sustainability in Higher Education, and for seven straight years has been named in the Princeton Review’s list of top “green” colleges.

 In 2011, Ithaca College became just the second academic institution in the world to have two newly constructed buildings earn a LEED (Leadership in Energy and Environmental Design) Platinum rating from the U.S. Green Building Council when the Peggy Ryan Williams Center joined the Dorothy D. and Roy H. Park Center for Business and Sustainable Enterprise in achieving that designation.
 The Athletics & Events Center and Classroom Link corridor have both earned LEED Gold.